Ways to Help Children's Development Through Music

 If we don’t have any instruments at home we can make our own using everyday objects.
 A wooden spoon and some upside down saucepans can become a drumkit, and a plastic bottle with some rice in it makes a great shaker.
 Check out this blog post for some other easy DIY instrument ideas.

-Some children with Developmental Delay have difficulty with deep breathing as they use short breaths to help them with their trunk control.
-Blowing can also be a difficult activity for some but works the mouth muscles to help develop speech and feeding skills as well as help with breathing control.
+Some children with Down Syndrome have difficulty with deep breathing as they use short breaths to help them with their trunk control.
+Blowing is therefore a difficult activity for some but works the mouth muscles to help develop speech and feeding skills as well as help with breathing control.

 Try putting a harmonica, recorder or other wind instrument near your child’s mouth so they get great cause and effect from their blowing and to encourage longer blows.